alzatin/abundance-mo-fork/README.md

         npm start

-Your canvas piece should open up automatically at http://localhost:4444 and you should see 'HTML CANVAS BOILERPLATE' on hover.
+Your canvas piece should open up automatically at http://localhost:4444